parpy-lib/parpy-lib.github.io/docs/tutorials/basic-parallelization.md

 # Basic parallelization

 In this tutorial, we consider a simple Python function and how we can parallelize it to run in parallel on the GPU.
 The code shown in this example is found at `examples/hello.py` in the ParPy repository.
+Run it using `python examples/hello.py` from the root directory.

 ## Row-wise summation